 As I create my prints, I am as much in mind of the drawings of Georges Seurat and the traditions of mezzotint printmaking as I am in the process of traditional photographic imaging.
 And, I appreciate how the traditional artifact of film "grain" serves to create a link to monochromatic works of the past.
 Stylistically and thematically, my work seems to fall somewhere in the middle ground between the early 20th Century Pictorialists and the 1970’s Minimalists, where the sublime and the quotidian co-exist.

 I have been an active photographer for over forty years and, in 1993, earned a Master of Fine Arts degree in Photography from San Francisco Art Institute.
-From that time, until my retirement in 2015, I was involved in post-secondary photographic education.
+From that time, until my retirement in 2015, I was involved in post-secondary photographic education as a Professor of Photography.

 Over the years, my work has been shown in galleries and museums across the U.S. at venues including: